Zadigo/ecommerce_template/README.md

     - Facebook Analytics
     - Sitemamps

-Some applications comes with a `sitemap.py` file that are regrouped in the main project's `sitemaps.py`.
+Some applications comes with their specific `sitemap.py` file that are regrouped in the main project's `sitemaps.py`.
 You can easily change a sitemap by overriding the class that you want in sitemaps and then hook it to the main sitemap global variable.

-## The analytics application

-It's the main entrypoint for persisting you analytics codes into the project.

 # Support / Development